jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/duplicate/duplicate.rst

 Duplicate is a field which allows you to create a static duplicate of other field.

+.. warning:: You will not be able to delete parent field of a duplicate untill the duplicate field is removed.

 How to add duplicate field to the document
 ==========================================